krishnansai/devops-task/README.md

 Spin up an ubuntu docker container, mount the sampledata docker volume.
 Pass the env variable os=ubuntu to the docker container when bringing it up

-Create an dir names /sampledir mount it to an nginx:1.19.0 docker container

 Create an docker file to create an image with httpd2 server in it, on running the image as an container the server should start up